 A rental car will save you money as you drive yourself to Hawaii’s abundantly free attractions.
 But, more importantly, it’ll save you the most precious thing you have on the islands -- time.

 You can save a bit of money by renting an “island beater” from a local rental car company.
-Island beaters are older cars that have been beat up by the island.
+Island beaters are older cars that have been beaten up by the island.
 Saltwater air has likely rusted the exterior, and the suspension has probably taken a banging on rural roads.
-If you don’t mind driving an older, beat up car, then you can reach out to one of these companies.
+If you don’t mind driving an older, beat-up car, then you can reach out to one of these companies.

 Scooters are abundant on the islands.
 After all, they are an idyllic way to cruise around the islands.
-You get unobstructed 360-degree views on a scooter while the warm air flows rushes past.
+You get unobstructed 360-degree views on a scooter while the warm air flows rush past.

 The state of Hawaii considers any scooter with an engine size of 50cc’s or less to be a bicycle.
 The state also calls these low-power scooters mopeds.
 And you won’t find a license plate on these mopeds.
 You’ll only see a bicycle registration sticker where the license plate should be.